Vishal651/Case_Study_2_Oscars2024_in_SQL/README.md

 - Determining the categories in which Cillian Murphy and Robert Downey Jr. won the award.
 - Retrieving the count of winners for each category from the Winners table.

-## LinkedIn Post
-A LinkedIn post is created to summarize the key insights derived from the SQL queries.
-It highlights notable findings from the Oscars 2024 dataset and encourages further discussion on data insights.

-## Contributing
-Contributions to this project are welcome!
-If you have any suggestions, improvements, or additional queries to enhance the analysis, feel free to submit a pull request.

 Thank you for exploring the Oscars 2024 SQL Case Study!
 Feel free to reach out with any questions or feedback.